 Although more women choose silicone over saline, that doesn’t mean they are the best choice for everyone.
 There are differences between silicone and saline breast implants, each with its own advantages and disadvantages depending on the situation.
 Women should consult with a board-certified plastic surgeon who specializes in cosmetic breast surgery to determine which option is best suited for her body and desired goals.
 Dr. Cruise will go over the silicone versus saline look and show breast implant photos from previous patients during your consult.

 Saline Breast Implants

-There is also a slightly greater chance of visible rippling or wrinkling with saline implants, which could be seen if there is very little breast tissue and/or the implant is placed above muscle.
+There is also a slightly greater chance of visible rippling or wrinkling with saline implants, which could be seen if there is very little breast tissue and/or the implant is placed above the muscle.
 For this reason, silicone implants are recommended for women who lack breast tissue.

-Like silicone, saline implants come in a variety of sizes, however each size comes in a range.
+Like silicone, saline implants come in a variety of sizes, however, each size comes in a range.
 For example, one size might be 420cc – 450cc.
-This means the implant shell can filled within this volume range.
+This means the implant shell can be filled within this volume range.
 Since saline implants are filled once they have been placed inside the breast, this allows the surgeon to make adjustments to the volume to compensate for any asymmetries between the two breasts.

 Silicone Breast Implants

 Silicone implants are the most popular implant of choice because most closely emulate natural breast tissue.
 They are softer to the touch than saline implants.

 Silicone implants are filled with a silicone gel material that is very pliable and creates a more natural look than saline.
 There is less chance of visible rippling or wrinkling compared to saline.
 Silicone is a better option for women with very little breast tissue and/or those wanting over-the-muscle placement.
 It is also a better choice for women needing post-mastectomy breast reconstruction.